Q: Can I visit the College of Law?

 Q: Are there any events for prospective students?

 A: Prospective students are encouraged to attend one of our Preview Days.
 Check the Preview Days Calendar for current dates.
 Each Preview Day includes a presentation by a member of the admissions staff, a tour of the College of Law, and an opportunity to sit in on a class (approximately 3 hours total).
 The Office of Admissions is happy to accommodate prospective students who are unable to attend a Preview Day.
-See the information below regarding scheduling a visit.

 Admitted students are also encouraged to attend Admitted Students Day in the spring and the Admitted Students Lunch in the summer.
 Admitted students will receive information about these events at the time of admission.